Addax101/Azure-cli-commands/azure-cli-commands/virtual-machines/start-vm.md

 This command should return the power state of the virtual machine (e.g. "VM running").

 Congratulations!
-You have now started an existing virtual machine in Azure using the CL
+You have now started an existing virtual machine in Azure using the CLI